nadimabouchakra/U-Escape/README.md

 ## External Sources:

-We used some external libraries to help us build the game:
+This game used some external libraries to help us build the game:
 - VRTK 3.3.0
 - Oculus Utilities

 ## Division of labor:

-Abby, Ami Tyler:
+AR, Ami, Tyler:
   - Designed Houses in Maya
   - Designed 3D Objects in Maya
   - Added a terrain and skybox